anime-db/anime-db/README.md

     cd .. # go to the directory with the application

     # command to start the application
-    ./animedb start
+    ./app/server start

     # command to stop the application
-    ./animedb stop
+    ./app/server stop

     # command to restart the application
-    ./animedb restart
+    ./app/server restart

 After starting the application, open the browser <http://localhost:56780/>

-If you want to access an application on your local network, you need to edit startup-file of the application

-    vim bin/service

-    # find the line
-    addr='localhost'

-    # and replace it her
-    addr='0.0.0.0'

-Seve the file and restart the application

-    ./animedb restart

-After restart, open on another computer the browser with address <http://{ip_addres}:56780/>, where {ip_addres} is the IP address of the computer on which the application is running
+If you want to access an application on your local network, you need open on another computer the browser with address http://{ip_addres}:56780/, where {ip_addres} is the IP address of the computer on which the application is running